Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 We'll be right back, folks.

-I just I just realized this is Thursday already.
+I just realized this is Thursday already.

-And so that means open line Friday tomorrow.
+So that means Open Line Friday tomorrow.

-And on a personal note, it also means there's not going to be another Apple software, beta software update this week, which saddens me.
+And on a personal note, it also means there's not going to be another Apple software beta software update this week, which saddens me.

 I'll get over it.